A pair of petrol stations with a hint that they once wanted to be something much larger.

 When the A19 opened here in the late 1960s, it opened with a Little Chef at Easington.
 At the time Little Chef were mostly building small diners, but this one was comparatively huge, with two petrol stations, dedicated car and HGV parking, and a covered footbridge which allowed northbound customers to walk to it.

 The Little Chef closed in 1978, but the service area continued to trade as Hawthorn services.
-In 2002 footbridge and restaurant were demolished, leaving a large bare area which can still be seen today.
+In 2002 footbridge and restaurant were demolished, leaving a large bare area which is now additional parking.

 |Cramlington (22 miles)||Services on the A19||Elwick (11 miles)|